-Join us for dinner Wednesday, August 22nd, kick back and listen to the very talented Simon Brothers.
+On most Wednesday evenings we like to feature local Jazz musicians.
+Join us for dinner Wednesday, September 26th, kick back and listen to the very talented Simon Brothers.

 A graduate of the East Carolina and Towson University jazz programs, Shawn Simon is a sought-after bassist on the East Coast traditional jazz and popular music circuit.
 Currently on the faculty at Loyola University, he has had the privilege to perform with a variety of jazz artists, including Terrell Stafford, Tim Warfield, Warren Wolf, William Goffigan, and Nicholas Payton.